Oureyelet/Active-Directory-Home-Lab-Project/README.md

 <b id="Goals">Goals:</b>

 Active Directory: Set up a fully functional on-premises Active Directory domain controller.
 Security Integration: Integrate Splunk (Security Information and Event Management) with Kali Linux and Atomic Red Team for security analysis and attack simulation.
-This will allow you to explore how a domain environment works, ingest security events into SIEM, and generate simulated attack telemetry.
+This will allow me to explore how a domain environment works, ingest security events into SIEM, and generate simulated attack telemetry.

 <hr>